A person touching their window frames in order to check for a window leak.

 If you’re moving into a home that needs renovations, it could also be that the ductwork size does not fit the new room size.

-In addition, poorly functioning heating vents are another cause of antarctic-filled nights, usually primarily felt in the bedroom.
+are another cause of antarctic-filled nights, usually primarily felt in the bedroom.
 If you’re wondering why your bedroom is so cold, first make sure your vents are at peak performance.
 Every room should be the same temperature when, for instance, your fireplace is lit.

 A poorly functioning vent might not be the problem, though.
 You may have blocked your vents with furniture, or it may need to be cleaned.
 Luckily, these are both easy fixes that can make a world of difference.